Frequently Asked Questions (FAQ)

-Q. Could you tell me how much money do I need?
+Q. Could you tell me how much money I need?

-A. This is bit of difficult to explain to you without knowing your proper holiday plan.
-But you can make always easy with explaining about your interest- that you like to do tour, trekking, rafting, wildlife safari, shopping etc. or with explaining about the categories of hotel that you’re going to accommodate and nature of tour you’re going to do, and total days for Nepal.
-We will tell you want cost for what!
-Then you will know the how much money should have to bring with you.
+A. This is a bit difficult to explain to you without knowing your proper holiday plan.
+But you can always make it easy by explaining about your interests- that you like to do tour, trekking, rafting, wildlife safari, shopping etc. or by explaining about the categories of hotel that you’re going to accommodate and nature of tour you’re going to do, and total days for Nepal.
+We will tell you what the cost is for what!
+Then you will know how much money you should have to bring with you.